arrikenw/underbrewed/README.md

 ### Screen Distortion Shader

-TODO GENERAL FLAVOUR DESC
+The screen distortion shader produces a distorted, green hued image.
+The shader is used to apply post-processing effects which are triggered by the user failing to correctly brew a potion.

 <p align="center">
   <img src="Images/ScreenEffect.gif"  width="600" >
 </p>

-This shader has two main aspects, a screen shake and distortion effect and a colouring effect.

-The core of the code used to create the screen motion effects is presented below:
+The core of the code used to create the screen motion / distortion effects is presented below:

 ```Shaderlab
 X = (0.05 * sin(v.vertex.x + 1.5 * sin(_Time.z)) + v.vertex.x